mahdipratama/one-for-all/README.md

 <br>
 In addition, <strong>I challenged myself to connect the website to a <a href='https://www.mongodb.com/atlas/database' target=_blank>MongoDB database</a></strong> to store donation data and incoming messages from the contact form.

+This payment is just a simulation, so I used a Stripe <a href='https://stripe.com/docs/test-mode'>test-mode</a> account for that, -- use `4242 4242 4242 4242` as a test card number with any CVC + future expiration date.

 - Users should be able to:
   - Browse the website quickly and each page has a different hero background
   - Donate money with a customizable amount